jtouyz/Bayesian_foundations/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jtouyz/Bayesian_foundations/HEAD)

-It is free to work with and requires not sign-up on your end.
+It is free to work with and requires no sign-up on your end.
+It will take a couple of minutes to spin up the container so be patient.

-Note that sessions do expire if you are not actively work with the notebooks so you may need to "reload" a session if you step away from it for more than 30 seconds.
+Note that sessions do expire if you are not actively work with the notebooks so you may need to "reload" a session if you step away from it for more than 30 minutes.

 # Working with Code Locally